By: Debra Kabalkin on September 25th, 2025

 - Benefit selection guides: Employees should have access to the information they need to make a decision.
 This could mean health plan brochures, benefit selection guides from your broker, or an online comparison tool.

 - FAQ: Employees will have many questions about their benefits.
-You can streamline the process by anticipating those questions and creating a detailed FAQ that provides clear answers.
+You can streamline the process by anticipating common questions and creating a detailed FAQ that provides clear, concise answers.

 - Inclusion: Remember, not everyone is in the office.
-Remote employees and COBRA beneficiaries might miss out on essential communications, so you need a strategy to include them.
+Remote employees and COBRA beneficiaries may miss essential communications, so it's critical to have a strategy in place to include them.

 What to do during open enrollment